ODiogoSilva/TriFusion/README.md

 TriFusion is an open source, cross-platform application written in [Python 2.7](https://www.python.org/) and using the [Kivy](https://github.com/kivy/kivy) framework to construct graphical interface.

+___

 ### Installation

 #### Executables binaries

 The latest stable release of TriFusion can be installed as a standalone application using one of the following installers.
+This only includes the GUI component of TriFusion.

 ##### Linux